Shopify/unity-buy-sdk/EXAMPLES.md

 You can also make more complex requests using custom queries (see below).

-### Cart and web checkout
+### Building a cart

-The following example shows how to create a cart, add line items to the cart using product variants, and then create a web checkout link that will open in the player's browser.
+The following example shows how to create a cart and add line items to the cart using product variants.

 ```cs
 using Shopify.Unity;